lichenaut/PlantNerfer/README.md

 > max-light: #

 The maximum light level allowed for plant placement, plant growth, and plant bone meal-ing.

-### Place Plant/Bone Meal Plant Ignores Light Requirements at Night

-> place-and-bone-meal-ignores-min-light-at-night: true/false

-If true, the plant can be placed and bone meal-ed at any light level at night.

 ### Needs Sky